It seems you are offline. Please check your connection and try again.

 × Anything illegal.
 Fraud and abuse are off the table, full stop.

-For everyday sign-ups, dating apps, marketplaces and social media, though, a real Danish line on the +45 networks does the job cleanly.
+For everyday sign-ups, dating apps, marketplaces and social media, though, a real Danish number on the +45 networks does the job cleanly.

 A quick way to decide

 Throwaway and you do not care if it fails?
-Use a free line.
+Use a free number.
 The account is yours and you want it to stick?
 Spend the dollar on a private one.

 What about a burner SIM, VoIP or an eSIM?

-People often weigh these three against an online line.
+People often weigh these three against an online number.
 Each has a catch worth knowing before you spend time or money on them.

 1